Aricg/aricg.github.io/Pandoc/resume.md

 : Developed automations to deliver self-service to the developers of large software collaborations (OpenDaylight, ONAP, OPNFV)

     * Provided release engineering and system administration for collaborative Projects
-    * Supported Developers with jobs, docs, artifacts and everything in-between.
+    * Supported Developers around the globe with jobs, docs, artifacts and everything in-between.
     * Deployed scaffolding for developer driven test with Jenkins job builder.
     * Migrated from static baremetal to dynamic provisioning of build nodes.
     * Contributed in-house code. puppet, ansible, jenkins-job-builder, lftools, global-jjb
     * Wrote api interfaces for gerrit and github
-    * Custom Yaml driven, in repo, automation for:
+    * Custom, YAML driven, in repo, automation for:
       * Committer rights.
       * Artifact release, promotion
       * Project creation (Gerrit, Github, Jenkins)
-    * Jenkins Configuration automation in repo via jcasc
+    * Jenkins Configuration automation in repo via Jcasc
-    * Documentaion automation from rst to readthedocs
+    * Documentaion automation from rst to readthedocs in jenkins
-    * Kubernetes
+    * Authored Kubernetes helm packages for non trivial applications
-    * Terraform
+    * Worked with in house Terraform

 2013-2014
 :    **Systems Administrator**; eNovance